srivarshini-21/Stock-Dashboard/README.md

 ## Contact

-For any questions or suggestions, please contact srivarshini0402@gmail.com.
+For any questions or suggestions, please get in touch with srivarshini0402@gmail.com